binance-chain/docs-site/docs/smart-chain/wallet/infinitywallet.md

 ## Using Binance Smart Chain

-* Now that you have created your wallet you can monitor and manage a wide range of different cryptos within the Infinity Wallet including Binance Smart Chain BNB
+* Now that you have created your wallet you can monitor and manage a wide range of different cryptos within the Infinity Wallet including Binance Smart Chain BNB and other Binance Smart Chain Tokens.

 <img src="https://i.gyazo.com/814d36df8afb29864b27df93ee50f095.png" width="640">